rpglab/rpglab.github.io/news/_posts/2025-02-23-Paper-Qiushi-EPSR-VT-SCUC.md

 title: Paper Accepted by Electric Power Systems Research (EPSR)
 time: 2025-02-23
 link:
-description: "Congratulations to Qiushi for her paper 'Evaluation of Battery Energy Storage System to Provide Virtual Transmission Service' accepted by EPSR."
+description: "Congratulations to Qiushi Wang for her paper 'Evaluation of Battery Energy Storage System to Provide Virtual Transmission Service' accepted by EPSR."
 ---

 * Congratulations to <a href="/people/Qiushi-Wang/" class="off">Qiushi Wang</a> for her paper accepted by EPSR.